rohanchandra/noto-emoji-regular-to-svg/README.md

 The Noto Emoji font is licensed under the SIL Open Font License, version 1.1.
 The Noto Emoji font is the [work of Google Inc](https://github.com/googlei18n/noto-emoji/blob/master/AUTHORS).

-Code is licensed under Apache license, version 2.0 and modified code under the Apache license, version 2.0 is used.
+Code is licensed under Apache license, version 2.0 and modified code under the Apache license is used.
+Emoji categorization is performed based on data available under the MIT license.